MethodsAndPractices/vsteam/.docs/params/BuildIds.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a build, type Get-Build.
+To find the ID of a build, type Get-VSTeamBuild.

 ```yaml
 Type: Int32[]